Moorfields railway station (Northern Ireland)

 Moorfields railway station was on the Ballymena and Larne Railway which ran from Ballymena to Larne in Northern Ireland.

 History

 The station was opened by the Ballymena and Larne Railway on 24 August 1880.
 It was taken over by the Belfast and Northern Counties Railway in July 1889.
 This was in turn taken over by the Northern Counties Committee in 1906.

 It became an unstaffed halt from July 1924.

 The halt was closed to passengers on 31 January 1933 and later completely on 6 June 1940.

 In more recent times, the site of the historic station has become known locally to be the meeting point for local legend Herman and well known electrician Troy Gillen.

-The site is located in Moorfields, Co.
-Antrim, a small rural hamlet on the A36 (Moorfields Rd).
-Other notable attractions in this area include the “90 Bora no test”, which is visible in a field on the Speerstown Road, just off the A36.
-This is a well known attraction in the local area for the local mystery.